viam-modules/duplicate-image-classifier/README.md

 # duplicate-image-classifier

 This module implements a vision service that detects duplicate images from the previous frame.
 It takes the average pixel-wise difference between the current frame and the previous frame to determine if they are under a certain threshold of similarity.

+*NOTE*: This module will return a classification of `"different"` if the images are different, and nothing if the images are similar.

 ## API and Namespace Triplet